Top 7 Reasons Why Bloggers Fail To Make Money

 Adding custom meta description to each blog post and implementing rich snippets is also very difficult for a person who does not have knowledge about codes.

 For professional blogging, Self-Hosted WordPress is the best blogging platform.
-It is a feature rich CMS which is SEO friendly.
+It is a feature rich CMS which is also SEO friendly.
 You can customize your blog the way you want.
-However, it does require you to buy Hosting and custom domain.
+However, it does require you to buy hosting server and custom domain.

 Mistake 3: Writing Low-Quality Content